 When the body loses an excessive amount of salt and water, heat exhaustion can set in.
-People who work outdoors and athletes are particularly susceptible.
+Athletes and people who work outdoors are particularly susceptible.

-Symptoms are similar to those of the flu and can include severe thirst, fatigue, headache, nausea, vomiting and, sometimes, diarrhea.
-Other symptoms include profuse sweating, clammy or pale skin, dizziness, rapid pulse and normal or slightly elevated body temperature.
+Symptoms are similar to those of the flu and can include severe thirst, fatigue, headache, nausea, vomiting, and, sometimes, diarrhea.
+Other symptoms include profuse sweating, clammy or pale skin, dizziness, rapid pulse, and normal or slightly elevated body temperature.

-- Uncontrolled heat exhaustion can evolve into heatstroke, so make sure to treat the victim quickly. - Move them to a shaded or air-conditioned area. - Give them water or other cool, nonalcoholic beverages. - Apply wet towels or having them take a cool shower.
+- Uncontrolled heat exhaustion can evolve into heatstroke, so treat the victim quickly. - Move them to a shaded or air-conditioned area. - Give them water or other cool, nonalcoholic beverages. - Apply wet towels or having them take a cool shower.